Yellowstone National Park - General

 How did Yellowstone get its name?

 Yellowstone National Park is named after the Yellowstone River, the major river running through the park.
 According to French-Canadian trappers in the 1800s, they asked the name of the river from the Minnetaree tribe, who live in what is now eastern Montana.
-They responded "Mi tse a-da-zi," which literally translates as "Rock Yellow River."
-(Historians do not know why the Minnetaree gave this name to the river.)
-The trappers translated this into French as "Roche Jaune" or "Pierre Jaune."
-In 1797, explorer-geographer David Thomson used the English translation—"Yellow Stone."
+They responded “Mi tse a-da-zi,” which literally translates as “Rock Yellow River.”
+The trappers translated this into French as “Roche Jaune” or “Pierre Jaune.”
+In 1797, explorer-geographer David Thompson used the English translation—“Yellow Stone.”
 Lewis and Clark called the Yellowstone River by the French and English forms.
-Subsequent use formalized the name as "Yellowstone."
+Subsequent use formalized the name as “Yellowstone.